- Technical Information

-- Anchoring of the opening of check valves can occur depending on fluids used.
+- Anchoring the opening of check valves can occur depending on the fluids used.

-- Gas bubbles have been formed within the fluid inside the pump or the piping.
+- Gas bubbles have been formed within the liquid inside the pump or the piping.

-It is possible that a number of no-load operations can clear these phenomena and recover the initial condition of the metering pump.
-It is recommended to drain all the fluids from the metering pump when it is not in operation.
+It is possible that some no-load operations can clear these phenomena and recover the initial condition of the metering pump.
+It is recommended to drain all the fluids from the metering pump when not in operation.

-If a soft tubing material such as silicone is used for the piping, there is a possibility that the suction pressure and the discharge pressure are absorbed by the elasticity of the soft tubing.
-In this case, it may lead to negative effects on pumped volume and repeatability.
-It is recommended to use hard tubing for the piping.
+If a soft tubing material such as silicone is used for the piping, there is a possibility that the elasticity of the soft tubing absorbs the suction pressure and the discharge pressure.
+In this case, it may negatively affect pumped volume and repeatability.
+It is recommended to use rigid tubing for the piping.

-The above list is not exhaustive; there are other factors that can influence pumped volume and repeatability.
+The above list is not exhaustive; other factors can influence pumped volume and repeatability.

 Note: Details such as specifications, etc., may be changed without notice.